 Dreaming of Lions engages a creative team of frequent collaborators including Grammy award-winner Arturo O’Farrill and his Afro Latin Jazz Ensemble.

 Malpaso Dance Company

 Based in Havana, Cuba, Malpaso Dance Company is committed to bringing Cuban contemporary dance into the 21st century by collaborating with top international choreographers and nurturing new voices in Cuban choreography.
 The company’s core artistic vision is led by resident repertory choreographer Osnel Delgado, and the company develops its work in a collective creative process.
-Malpaso was founded in 2012 by Delgado, Daileidys Carrazana and Fernando Saéz, and consists of 10 dancers.
+Malpaso was founded in 2012 by Delgado, Daileidys Carrazana and Fernando Saéz, and tours with 11 dancers.